 Malignant brain tumours are cancerous and may spread quickly through the brain and spinal cord.
 Cancer is a cell disease and involves cells dividing uncontrollably and damaging surrounding tissue.
 Malignant brain tumours include gliomas such as:

-Other types of tumours are known as mixed-grade tumours.
-They contain both low-grade and high-grade attributes.
+Mixed-grade tumours contain both low-grade and high-grade attributes.

 According to Australia’s Cancer Council, the risk of developing brain tumour cancer by 85 years of age is one in 103 in men and one in 161 in women.